geetanshu-m/Connect4/Readme.md

 ### Features

+- build using django
 - creating users
 - starting new game for the users
+- user game many to many relationship
 - changing the status of the game to finished when reset or someone win
 - total win for a particular user
 - all data being saved to the database